 Health Benefits of Kohlrabi

-Digestive Health: Just like most of the cruciferous vegetables, kohlrabi is a great source of dietary fiber that can seriously improve your digestive health.
-Fiber helps to move your bowels along, eliminating constipation, reducing cramping and bloating, and generally improving the quality of your gastrointestinal system, while also maximizing your nutrient uptake efficiency.
+Just like most cruciferous vegetables, kohlrabi may be a good source of dietary fiber that can seriously improve digestive health.
+Fiber helps to move your bowels, reducing constipation, cramping and bloating, and generally improving the quality of your gastrointestinal system, while also maximizing your nutrient uptake efficiency.

-Weight Loss Booster: Kohlrabi is the perfect diet vegetable, because it is low in calories, high in fiber, and is packed with beneficial nutrition.
-Fiber makes us feel full, so even if the volume of food consumed isn’t that great, we resist the urge to snack between meals or overeat.
+In a report published in the Journal Integrative Medicine, researchers called kohlrabi the perfect vegetable for a weight loss diet.
+Why?
+It may be low in calories, high in fiber, and packed with beneficial nutrients.
+Fiber makes us feel full, so even if the volume of food consumed isn’t that great, we are more likely to snack between meals or overeat.

-Nerve and Muscle Function: Although this characteristic of potassium isn’t discussed too often, it is one of the key players in muscle and nerve behavior in the body.
+Kohlrabi may be rich in potassium, and although this characteristic of potassium isn’t discussed too often, it is one of the key players in muscle and nerve behavior in the body.
 It helps us move, breathe, react, and function every single day.
-As such, the high potassium content in kohlrabi makes it a great addition to your diet to keep alert, energetic, and in great shape!
+As such, adequate amounts of this mineral–and the high potassium content, as mentioned, in this vegetable may make it a great addition to your diet to keep you alert, energetic, and in great shape!

-Blood Pressure: That same potassium content also function as a vasodilator, reducing the strain on the cardiovascular system by easing the tension of blood vessels and arteries.
+Dr. Jiang He of Harvard University revealed in a study that in addition to its impact on energy levels, potassium also functions as a vasodilator, reducing the strain on the cardiovascular system by easing the tension of blood vessels and arteries.
 This can increase circulation throughout the body, oxygenating key areas, and lowering the risk of cardiovascular events like strokes or heart attacks.
 Potassium is also a key part of fluid regulation in the body, as it works with sodium to regulate fluid movement between cells.

-Iron Deficiency: The significant levels of iron found in kohlrabi go hand-in-hand with the potassium content, as iron helps to increase the RBC in the body, which is essential to prevent anemia (iron deficiency), which is characterized by weakness, fatigue, headaches, stomach disorders, disorientation, and general immune system failure.
-The calcium found in kohlrabi also improves the uptake of iron by the body, so kohlrabi is an all-around booster for both the immune and cardiovascular systems.
+Apart from potassium, Kohlrabi may also consist of iron.
+The significant levels of iron found in kohlrabi go hand-in-hand with the potassium content; iron helps to increase the red blood cells (RBC) in the body, which are essential to prevent anemia (iron deficiency).
+This deficiency is characterized by weakness, fatigue, headaches, stomach disorders, disorientation, and general immune system failure.
+The calcium found in kohlrabi may also help improve the uptake of iron by the body, so kohlrabi is an all-round booster for both the immune and cardiovascular systems.

-Bone Strength: As we get older, our bones inevitably weaken, but one of the best ways to avoid or significantly slow down that process is by eating mineral-rich food, which includes vegetables like kohlrabi, with high manganese, iron, and calcium contents.
-Preventing osteoporosis is something that can be done when you’re young, so keep those calcium levels high!
+As we get older, our bones inevitably weaken, but one of the best ways to avoid or significantly slow down that process is by eating mineral-rich foods.
+Some of these foods include vegetables like kohlrabi, which may contain high manganese, iron, and calcium content.

-Vision Health: Protecting our ability to see the world is a key part of human nutrition, and nothing is better for that than vitamin A. Kohlrabi is a rich source of carotenes, including beta-carotene, which acts as an antioxidant compound in the body, particularly in the ocular area.
+A 2013 report published in the journal Clinical Interventions in Aging indicates that Kohlrabi may be a rich source of carotenes, including beta-carotene, which acts as an antioxidant compound in the body, particularly in the ocular area.
 Vitamin A can help to prevent macular degeneration and slow down or eliminate the appearance of cataracts.
 This is done by neutralizing the free radicals in the eye and preventing oxidative stress.

-A Final Word of Caution: Aside from a very rare case of a food allergy, kohlrabi is not the source of any known allergens and can be eaten without worry by the vast majority of people – especially for those looking for a healthier form of cabbage!
+Word of Caution: Aside from a very rare case of a food allergy, it is not the source of any known allergens and can be eaten without worry by the vast majority of people – especially for those looking for a healthier form of cabbage!